Phase diagram for a copolymer in a micro-emulsion: Model and slope-based variational formula

 The second auxiliary variational formula is stated in Section~\ref{proofofgene} (Proposition~\ref{varformula}).
-It is referred to as the \emph{column-based variational formula}, and provides an expression for $f(\alpha,\beta;M,p)$ by using the block-column free energies $\psi(\Theta,u_\Theta;\alpha,\beta)$ for $\Theta\in \overline\cV_M$ and by weighting each column type with the frequency $\rho(d\Theta)$ at which it is visited by the copolymer.
+It is referred to as the \emph{column-based variational formula}, and provides an expression for $f(\alpha,\beta;p)$ by using the block-column free energies $\psi(\Theta,u_\Theta;\alpha,\beta)$ for $\Theta\in \overline\cV$ and by weighting each column type with the frequency $\rho(d\Theta)$ at which it is visited by the copolymer.
 The numerator is the total free energy, the denominator is the total number of monomers (both on the mesoscopic scale).
-The variational formula optimizes over $(u_\Theta)_{\Theta\in\overline\cV_M} \in\cB_{\,\overline \cV_M}$ and $\rho\in \cR_{p,M}$.
-The reason why these two suprema appear in \eqref{genevar} is that, as a consequence of assumption \eqref{speed}, the \emph{mesoscopic scale carries no entropy}: all the entropy comes from the microscopic scale, through the free energy per monomer in single columns.
+The variational formula optimizes over $(u_\Theta)_{\Theta\in \overline\cV} \in\cB_{\,\overline \cV}$ and $\rho\in \cR_p$.
+The reason why these two suprema appear in \eqref{genevarold} is that, as a consequence of assumption \eqref{speed}, the \emph{mesoscopic scale carries no entropy}: all the entropy comes from the microscopic scale, through the free energy per monomer in single columns. \emph{The mesoscopic disorder manifests itself only through the presence of the set} $\cR_p$.

 {\bf Removal of the corner restriction.} In our earlier papers \cite{dHW06}, \cite{dHP07b}, \cite{dHP07c}, \cite{dHP07a}, we allowed the configurations of the copolymer to be given by the subset of $\cW_n$ consisting of those paths that enter pairs of blocks through a common corner, exit them at one of the two corners diagonally opposite and in between stay confined to the two blocks that are seen upon entering.
 The latter is an {\it unphysical restriction} that was adopted to simplify the model.
-In these papers we derived a variational formula for the free energy per step that had a simpler structure.
-We analyzed this variational formula as a function of $\alpha, \beta,p$ and found that there are two regimes, \emph{supercritical} and \emph{subcritical}, depending on whether the oil blocks percolate or not along the coarse-grained self-avoiding path.
+In these papers we derived a variational formula for the free energy per step that had a \emph{much simpler structure}.
+We analyzed this variational formula as a function of $\alpha,\beta,p$ and found that there are two regimes, \emph{supercritical} and \emph{subcritical}, depending on whether the oil blocks percolate or not along the \emph{coarse-grained self-avoiding path} running along the corners.
 In the supercritical regime the phase diagram turned out to have two phases, in the subcritical regime it turned out to have four phases, meeting at two tricritical points.

 In Section~\ref{phdiag} we show how the variational formula in Theorem~\ref{varformula2} can be used to identify the phase diagram.
 It turns out that there are two types of phases: \emph{localized phases} (where the copolymer spends a positive fraction of its time near the $AB$-interfaces) and \emph{delocalized phases} (where it spends a zero fraction near the $AB$-interfaces).
 Which of these phases occurs depends on the parameters $\alpha,\beta,p$.
 It is energetically favorable for the copolymer to stay close to the $AB$-interfaces, where it has the possibility of placing more than half of its monomers in their preferred solvent (by switching sides when necessary), but this comes with a loss of entropy.
 The competition between energy and entropy is controlled by the energy parameters $\alpha,\beta$ (determining the reward of switching sides) and by the density parameter $p$ (determining the density of the $AB$-interfaces).
 It turns out that the phase diagram is different in the supercritical and the subcritical regimes, where the $A$-blocks percolate, respectively, do not percolate.
 The phase diagram is richer than for the model with the corner restriction.